-The city's gross direct debt totals \$880.3 million, and, excluding a share of the city's GO debt that we consider for eligible for self-support credit, we calculate net direct debt at \$707.1 million.
-The city's 2021-2026 CIP includes about \$1.3 billion in projects, of which 19% will be cash-funded, 61% will be financed through new-money debt, and the rest will be funded through other revenue sources.
+The city's gross direct debt totals \$929.5 million, and, excluding a share of its GO debt that we consider for eligible for self-support credit, we calculate net direct debt at \$745.1 million.
+Its 2022-2027 CIP includes about \$1.1 billion in projects, of which more than half will be financed through new-money debt, and the rest will be funded through other revenue sources.
 Though we expect the city to issue new-money debt as part of its CIP in the next year or so, a similar amount of principal is scheduled to roll off over the same period.

-Moderate pension and OPEB exposure with some long-term risks, though medium-term costs unlikely to accelerate
+Moderate pension and OPEB exposure with some long-term risks, though medium-term costs are unlikely to accelerate

 We do not believe that pension and OPEB represent a near-term credit pressure for Minneapolis, as the cost-sharing, multiple-employer, defined-benefit pension plans in which the city participates are reasonably well-funded, and annual costs represent only a modest share of total spending.
-Further, more than one-third of Minneapolis's annual pension costs in fiscal 2020 were nonemployer contributions to its closed pension funds, which were fully merged with the state's multiple employer funds in fiscal 2015 and are fixed in amount and duration by state statute.
-As such, we expect that likelihood of near-term cost acceleration will be limited.
+Further, more than one-third of Minneapolis's annual pension costs in fiscal 2021 were nonemployer contributions to its closed pension funds, which were fully merged with the state's multiple-employer funds in fiscal 2015 and are fixed in amount and duration by state statute.
+Therefore, we expect that likelihood of near-term cost acceleration will be limited.